 Our Development Plan of Entinostat in Ovarian Cancer.
 We have established a clinical trial collaboration with Merck KGaA and Pfizer to study the safety and efficacy of entinostat in combination with avelumab, an investigational anti-PDL-1 antibody, in patients with ovarian cancer.
 The ENCORE 603 clinical trial is designed as a Phase 1b/2 clinical trial, where the Phase 1b portion will initially evaluate the safety of weekly, oral entinostat with avelumab.
 If this combination is well tolerated, the Phase 2 portion of the clinical trial will be designed as a randomized, double-blind, placebo-controlled trial.
 The primary endpoint of the Phase 2 clinical trial will be PFS, with response rate, duration of response, time to response and overall survival as secondary end points.
 Additional exploratory objectives include evaluation of changes in biomarkers in blood and tissue samples collected from patients that may reflect the effect of entinostat on immune cells.
-We anticipate that enrollment of patients in the ENCORE 603 clinical trial will begin during the second half of 2016 with safety data expected from the Phase 1b portion in the first half of 2017 and RP2D data in the second half of 2017.
+We anticipate that enrollment of patients in the ENCORE 603 clinical trial will begin during the second half of 2016 with data expected from the Phase 1b portion in the first half of 2017.